Propose or Publicize an Event

 Guidelines for Organizing Lectures and Conferences

-Members of the MI community, do you want to bring a lecturer to campus, or ask the MI to contribute to event costs?
+Members of the Notre Dame community, do you want to bring a lecturer to campus, ask the MI to contribute to event costs, or request that we publicize your event?
 Please read the guidelines below, and then submit a request for an event with the MI.

 The MI can participate in your event in several ways: